 15.2 Nonconforming Lots of Records.
 In any District in which single-family dwellings are permitted, a single-family dwelling and customary accessory buildings may be erected on any single lot of record at the effective date of adoption or amendment of this Ordinance, notwithstanding limitations imposed by other provisions of this Ordinance.
 Such lot must be in separate ownership.
 This provision shall apply even though such lot fails to meet the requirements for area and/or width, that are generally applicable in the District, provided that yard dimensions and requirements other than those applying to area and/or width of the lot shall conform to the regulations for the District in which such lot is located.
 Variances to the yard requirements shall only be obtained through action of the Board of Adjustment.

-In any District, if two (2) or more lots or combinations of lots and portions of lots with continuous frontage in single ownership are of record at the time of passage or amendment of this Ordinance and if all or part of the lots do not meet the requirements established for lot width and area, the lands involved shall be considered undivided parcel for the purpose of this Ordinance; and no portion of said parcel shall be used or sold in a manner which diminished compliance with lot width and area requirements established be this Ordinance; nor shall any division of any parcel be made which creates a lot with a width or area below requirements stated in this Ordinance.

 15.3 Nonconforming Uses of Land (or Land with Minor Structures Only).
 Where at the time of passage of this Ordinance, lawful use of land exists which would not be permitted by the regulations imposed by this Ordinance, the use may be continued so long as it remains otherwise lawful, provided: